About Us...

 trade in the mid-1990s, while investigating the smuggling of tiger

-have assisted in the arrests of over 375 wildlife criminals and
+years, we have assisted in the arrests of hundreds of wildlife

-seizures of massive amounts of illegal wildlife products, particularly
+criminals and the seizures of huge amounts of illegal wildlife

 Our Legal Programme